-As one of its primary areas of focus for the Ethics Commission, reviewing the City's ethics rules from time to time ensures that they are effectively serving their intended purposes and can be closely evaluated to assess whether changes to the law are required.
-In FY21, the comprehensive review of the City's ethics and conflict-of-interest laws undertaken by the Commission has sought to evaluate whether current law adequately identifies and prohibits conduct that could give rise to a conflict of interest or otherwise serve to undermine fair and objective governmental decision making.
-This review includes direct engagement with stakeholders through interested persons meetings held remotely in October 2020 -- including advocates, good government groups, members of the regulated community - and outreach to peer ethics agencies to benchmark best practices and identify improvements in the laws.
+The Ethics Commission reviews the City's ethics rules to ensure that they are effectively serving their intended purposes and to assess whether changes to the law are required.
+In FY21, a comprehensive review of the City's ethics and conflict-of-interest laws was underway to evaluate whether current law adequately identifies and prohibits conduct that could give rise to a conflict of interest or undermine fair and objective governmental decision making.
+This review included direct engagement with stakeholders through interested persons meetings, initially held remotely in October 2020 -- including advocates, good government groups, members of the regulated community - and outreach to peer ethics agencies to benchmark best practices and identify improvements in the laws.

-A comprehensive report was presented at the Commission's November 2020 meeting discussing the ethical problems associated with behested payments, which are payments made at the behest of a government official or employee and directly responded to some of the most troubling allegations to emerge from the federal probe.
+Staff presented a comprehensive report to the Commission at the November 2020 meeting, discussing the ethical problems associated with behested payments, which are payments made at the behest of a government official or employee.
+The report directly responded to some of the most troubling allegations to emerge from the federal probe.
 In light of the report's findings, the Commission approved legislation that will prohibit most City officials and high-level City employees from soliciting behested payments from persons who have business before them.
 To assist City officials and employees in understanding the new requirements, staff also developed and disseminated a fact sheet summarizing behested payments reporting requirements in December 2020.

-Because improper gifts to City officers have been an issue in the present allegations, the Commission is examining the City's gift rules to identify and close any loopholes that undermine those important laws.
+Because improper gifts to City officers have been an issue in the present allegations, the Commission continues to examine the City's gift rules to identify and close any loopholes that undermine those important laws.
 Two additional interested persons meetings were held remotely by Commission staff in April 2021 to seek guidance and feedback from stakeholders to strengthen San Francisco's gift laws.

 Attendees included representatives of national and statewide good government groups, representatives of the regulated community, and City stakeholders.

-Additionally, over the course of FY21 the Controller's Office has issued a series of preliminary assessments in the wake of the City Attorney's investigation stemming from alleged wrongdoing by former Public Works Director Mohammed Nuru.
-Those reports have been conducted in consultation with the City Attorney's Office to evaluate the adequacy of City policies and procedures in preventing abuse and fraud.
-Findings and recommendations contained in the reports that address areas of the Commission's jurisdiction are being folded into the Commission's ongoing ethics and conflict-of-interest policy project and other work, including recommendations of the following Controller assessment reports issued to date: San Francisco Public Works Contracting (June 29, 2020) regarding conflicts of interest and governmental ethics laws and potential vulnerabilities in the City's contracting and procurement processes; Gifts to Departments Through Non-City Organizations Lack Transparency and Create "Pay-to-Play" Risk (September 24, 2020) summarizing gifts and support benefitting city departments from city contractors and building permit applicants and holders through non-city organizations, including what are known as "Friends of" organizations; and Ethical Standards for Contract Award Processes of the Airport Commission and Other Commissions and Boards (January 11, 2021), in part recommending annual training on incompatible activities, strengthened laws against selective assistance in contracting, and codifying prohibited incompatible activities to better support consistency and visibility into those restrictions.
-For each report it issued, the Controller's Office was invited to present its findings and recommendations to the Ethics Commission during its monthly meetings and staff continue to be in close communication with the Controller's City Services Auditor Division to support their report assessment process through subject matter expertise and additional background about the operation of state and local ethics laws in practice, fact patterns regarding violations of those laws, weaknesses in the oversight regimes that bad actors have exploited, and information related to compliance or enforcement practices.
+The Controller's Office issued a series of preliminary assessments in the wake of the FBI and City Attorney's investigations stemming from alleged wrongdoing by former Public Works Director Mohammed Nuru.
+The Commission's ongoing policy project and other work will reflect the Controller and City Attorney findings and recommendations that address areas of the Commission's jurisdiction.
+Controller assessment reports issued to date include: San Francisco Public Works Contracting (June 29, 2020) regarding conflicts of interest and governmental ethics laws and potential vulnerabilities in the City's contracting and procurement processes; Gifts to Departments Through Non-City Organizations Lack Transparency and Create "Pay-to-Play" Risk (September 24, 2020) summarizing gifts and support benefitting city departments from city contractors and building permit applicants and holders through non-city organizations, including what are known as "Friends of" organizations; and Ethical Standards for Contract Award Processes of the Airport Commission and Other Commissions and Boards (January 11, 2021), in part recommending annual training on incompatible activities, strengthened laws against selective assistance in contracting, and codifying prohibited incompatible activities to better support consistency and visibility into those restrictions.
+The Commission invited the Controller's Office to present its findings and recommendations for each report during its monthly meetings.
+Staff continue to be in close communication with the Controller's City Services Auditor Division to support their report assessment process through subject matter expertise and additional background about the operation of state and local ethics laws in practice, fact patterns regarding violations of those laws, weaknesses in the oversight regimes that bad actors have exploited, and information related to compliance or enforcement practices.